 Teaching period 1

-The first block of study asks students to reflect on the objects with which they surround themselves and how those help shape their identities.
-The focus here is on the weekly blog activity: students will be asked to bring in an artefact or an image each week and to write about it, drawing on information and ideas provided in lectures, seminars and in their self-directed study undertaken in preparation for each weekly session.
-There will also be a number of visits and walks, using London as an extended classroom.
-All of this will increase students’ confidence in discussing and writing about familiar things, but interrogating them by using new ideas, concepts and histories.
-Lectures will provide generic materials on that week’s theme, which students will then discuss in discipline-specific groups, often using readings tailored to their specific disciplines.
+The first teaching period asks you to reflect on the objects with which we surround ourselves, and how those reflect broader material and psychosocial conditions and intervene in the production of identities.
+You will consider specific artefacts each week and write about them, drawing on information and ideas provided in lectures, seminars and in your self-directed study undertaken in preparation for each weekly session.
+You will curate an exhibition based on these weekly discussions.
+This will increase your confidence in discussing and writing about familiar things, but interrogating them by using new ideas, concepts and histories.
+Lectures will provide the week’s theme, which will then be discussed in relation to readings tailored to your specific disciplines.
 Study skills, focused around the assessment, will be embedded in the weekly seminar activities.

 Balance of independent study and scheduled teaching activity

-2. to read, analyse and interpret different kinds of written texts and other key sources of documented knowledge, such as recorded sound or images, objects and artefacts;
+3. to read, analyse and interpret written texts and other artefacts, such as images, environments and objects, understanding that they are produced with cultural bias;

-3. to demonstrate familiarity with the scope of their discipline and its and broader ethical, historical, social, cultural, economic and practice-based contexts;
+4. to demonstrate familiarity with the scope of your discipline and its historical, social, cultural, economic, ethical and environmental contexts;

-6. to effectively respond to and reflect upon feedback on their own work in order to develop and improve their learning.
+6. to manage your own studies, reflecting on and effectively responding to feedback on your work in order to develop and improve your learning.